Director, Product Marketing & Content

 The Trade Desk: Unified ID

 The largest cookie-based identifier comes from the leading independent DSP, The Trade Desk.
 Growth in media spend flowing through their platform, as well as their data marketplace, powers growth of the identifier.
-Their goal is also to improve and support an independent internet, providing the unified ID for free to all parties in the supply chain, including SSPs, DSPs, DMPs and data providers.
-The future of The Trade Desk’s Unified ID is unclear, as their solution is based fully on cookies.
-However, as of Q4’19, they were still seeing momentum, adding several large adopters of the ID.
+Their goal is to improve and support an independent internet, providing the Unified ID for free to all parties in the supply chain, including SSPs, DSPs, DMPs and data providers.
+In mid-2020 The Trade Desk announced they are developing the Unified ID 2.0, which will be open-source and won't rely on third party cookies.
+While it will be developed outside of the trade body, they will be following the guidelines of the IAB's Project Rearc.

 IAB Tech Lab: DigiTrust ID

-Acquired by the IAB Tech Lab in 2018, DigiTrust is a non-profit, industry-wide collaboration of ad tech platforms and premium publishers.
-The DigiTrust solution creates a randomly-generated user token, stored within a cookie, which can be utilized by its members.
-With the deprecation of the third party cookie, DigiTrust has announced that it will continue to run for as long as third party cookies exist, but is not planning on developing an alternative solution.
-Their focus will shift towards working with groups such as W3C to come up with privacy standards that support an open web and consumer privacy.
+Acquired by the IAB Tech Lab in 2018, DigiTrust was a non-profit, industry-wide collaboration of ad tech platforms and premium publishers.
+The DigiTrust solution created a randomly-generated user token, stored within a cookie, which was utilized by its members.
+With the deprecation of the third party cookie, the IAB Tech Lab ceased operations of DigiTrust at the end of July 2020.
+Their focus has shifted towards working with groups such as W3C to come up with privacy standards that support an open web and consumer privacy.

 Advertising ID Consortium